pmnzt/appimage-manager/structure.md

 	- Matching of file extensions is case-insensitive.

 3) `appimg update`
 - Description: Scan `~/.appimages`, and for each folder containing an AppImage generate a `.desktop` file and ensure a proper icon and executable bit.
+If `APPNAME` is provided, only that application is updated.
-- Usage: `appimg update [--icon|--icon-skip]`
+- Usage: `appimg update [APPNAME] [--icon|--icon-skip]`
 - Behavior:
 	- For each folder in `~/.appimages` that contains an AppImage:
 		- Generate or update the `.desktop` file for the application.